LIT-Protocol/lit-pkp-sdk/README.md

+# Changelog

+## 2023-04-04

+- This repo will soon be deprecated as it's being integrated into https://github.com/LIT-Protocol/js-sdk/pull/57 and converted into Typescript

 # Lit PKP SDK

 Extends [PKPWallet](https://github.com/LIT-Protocol/pkp-ethers/tree/master/packages/wallet) to handle Ethereum JSON RPC requests for signing messages, data, and transactions and sending transactions.